sap9433/dependencyInjection/README.md

 # Custom Object to Json Converter

 A lightweight java plugin to convert object to a customized JSON String.
+Available in [MVN Central](https://mvnrepository.com/artifact/com.github.sap9433/dependency-inject).

 ## Possible uses
 We often need to log objects for performance , security and data analysis.
 While logging we need to make